dfsp-spirit/fsbrain/README.md

 The *fsbrain* R package provides a well-tested and consistent interface to neuroimaging data in [R](https://www.r-project.org/).
 It supports reading, writing, and visualizing various kinds of raw data and statistical results on brain surfaces and volumes.
 While the package provides a very convenient interface for working with data arranged in the standard [FreeSurfer](http://freesurfer.net/) directory structure (SUBJECTS_DIR), *fsbrain* is not limited to this layout or FreeSurfer file formats.
 You can load brain meshes, volumes, and data from a range of other neuroimaging software packages and visualize them.

 The plots produced by *fsbrain* can be integrated into R notebooks or written to high-quality bitmap image files, ready for publication.
-The [rgl](https://CRAN.R-project.org/package=rgl) renderer used by *fsbrain* provides fast, hardware-accelerated rendering based on the OpenGL standard.
+By default, *fsbrain* uses the [rgl](https://CRAN.R-project.org/package=rgl) package for rendering, which provides fast, hardware-accelerated 3D graphics based on OpenGL.
+As an alternative, *fsbrain* also supports the [scimesh](https://CRAN.R-project.org/package=scimesh) software renderer — a headless, GPU-free C++ renderer that produces identical static images without requiring X11, OpenGL, or a GPU.
+This is ideal for headless servers, HPC clusters, or macOS systems where XQuartz is broken.

 ## News
+* 2026-07-14: New alternative rendering backend via [scimesh](https://CRAN.R-project.org/package=scimesh).
+Switchable with `options(fsbrain.renderer_backend = "scimesh")`.
+Enables publication-quality static images without X11/OpenGL/GPU — great for macOS Tahoe/Sonoma, HPC clusters, and headless servers.
 * 2026-07-09: New fsbrain version 0.6.1 released.
 Adds automatic fallback for plot export on recent macOS versions (Tahoe, Sonoma) where X11/XQuartz is broken.
 You can now export publication-ready plots with colorbars even without a working X11 display.
 See [README_MACOS_TAHOE.md](./README_MACOS_TAHOE.md) for details.
 * 2026-07-08: New fsbrain version 0.6.0 released on CRAN, see the [CHANGES](./CHANGES).
 * 2025-09-09: New fsbrain version 0.5.6 released on CRAN, see the [CHANGES](./CHANGES).